biku89/EDA---World-Population-Growth/README.md

 ```
 ![obraz](https://github.com/user-attachments/assets/572cf675-3a2d-4e5f-8f9c-22670bad18ff)

+**Analysis:**
-**The pie chart shows the distribution of the world population across different continents.
+The pie chart shows the distribution of the world population across different continents.
 Asia has the largest share of the world population, followed by Africa and Europe.
-This highlights the significant population density in these regions.**
+This highlights the significant population density in these regions.

 ```python